 If the fuel pump is failing it would work hard and draw heavy current to overcome the internal resistance.

-The heavy current would start heating up the element in the fuel pump fuse and would blow it off and it won’t allow power to the fuel pump.
+The heavy current would start heating up the element in the fuel pump fuse and would blow it off, so the fuel pump won’t turn on, since the blown fuel pump fuse won’t allow power to the fuel pump.

 Some cars have a fuel pump circuit breaker instead of a fuel pump fuse to cut off the heavy current from damaging the fuel pump.